How to select a GPS system to help track your fleet

 • Track fuel and energy usage for electric, fuel, and hybrid vehicle monitoring

-Some GPS tracking devices, like the Samsara Vehicle Gateway, include real-time GPS tracking with live-to-the-second location data so your fleet can monitor its operations in real time while also providing customers with ETAs for a more seamless experience.
+Some GPS tracking devices, like the Samsara Vehicle Gateway, include real-time GPS tracking that collects location data every second.
+This enables your fleet to monitor its operations in real time while also providing customers with ETAs for a more seamless experience.
 Plus, Samsara’s open API makes it easy to overlay this data onto third party systems your fleet is already using to create a single operational workflow.

 Whether you manage a dozen trucks or thousands of vehicles, it can be challenging to get full visibility into all the moving parts of your fleet operations.
 When choosing a GPS tracking system, there are five important things to consider to make sure the solution you select meets your fleet management needs: